brianjasonford/brianjasonford.com/src/roadmap.md

 - Making separate pages for my primary interests (this might be better accomplished through the blog and tags).

 ## 🚧 In Progress
+- Figure out a better way to backup this website and roll back to prior versions when I make mistakes.
+This is fairly high priority, since I make mistakes often.
+    - I am trying to learn about GitHub, we have different definitions of ["get started"](https://support.github.com/get-started).
 - Learn about how to go about putting this website online when I add posts or make changes.
 I suspect that I'm doing it wrong.
+    - Eleventy has [documentation about deployment](https://www.11ty.dev/docs/deployment/).
+To understand that documentation, I think I have to learn about [Jamstack](https://jamstack.org).
 - Make it so that Eleventy only rebuilds files that have changed, not everything every time.
 (I'm sure there is a clue on [this page of the 11ty website](https://www.11ty.dev/docs/usage/).)

 ## ✅ Done